Broken Chair: History

 The failure of many countries to sign the Treaty and the strong public support for the sculpture caused it to be left in place until 2005, when it was removed to allow extensive remodeling of the Place des Nations.
 After completion of the work, it was reinstalled in the same place in front of the United Nations Office at Geneva on 26 February 2007.

 The reinstallation of Broken Chair in February 2007 was officially dedicated by Handicap International to support the signature of an international treaty on a ban on cluster munitions, which was signed in Oslo in December 2008.

 The work was the property of the sculptor until 2004, when he transferred ownership to Handicap International.

+On 13 December 2024, the monument was the target of an act of vandalism by topless members of the Ukrainian feminist protest group Femen, in protest Russia’s war against Ukraine and what they see as the U.N.'s failure to stop the conflict.
+One of the protestors used a chainsaw to make cuts in one of the legs of the chair.

 Similar sculptures

 Giant chair sculptures by other artists include Chair in the US, and the temporary The Writer by Giancarlo Neri on Hampstead Heath in London.